Librelancer/LibrelancerAuthentication/README.md

 The location of the user database may be configured in appsettings.json

-The web server provides 4 endpoints:
+The web server provides a basic UI for registering and changing passwords on `/`, and provides the following endpoints:

-## GET /
+## GET /info
 Returns a json object containing `{ "application": "authserver", "registerEnabled": "true" }`.
 Use this to identify the server.